matze/wastebin/README.md

 > [!NOTE]
 > The image is based on scratch which means it neither comes with a shell nor
 > with `TMPDIR` being set.
 If database migrations fail with an extended sqlite
-> error code 6410, pass `TMPDIR` pointing to a location, sqlite can write to.
+> error code 6410, pass `TMPDIR` pointing to a location sqlite can write to.

 ### Run with docker-compose